 “Ah, well then.
 You know we will need to camp again.”

 “We did not set out upon this errand without knowing our way, my lady,” the earl said with irritation.
-“Stupid men don’t survive on the battlefield as long as we have by being stupid.”
+“Stupid men don’t survive on the battlefield as long as we have.”

 “Forgive me for my air of superiority, my lord,” she said haughtily.
 “I am only trying to help and to prove my trustworthiness.
 Please keep in mind that I do not know what you know.”

 In the morning light, she could see that his hair was golden-red and his eyes were a velvety brown.
 His skin was ruddy, his nose long and straight, his jaw strong, and his face overall, quite handsome.

 His eyebrow rose and he chuckled.
 “I will, will I?”